julioberina/vaultkeep/README.md

 The `GET /api/notes/{id}` endpoint has been secured using **Database-Level Ownership Checks**.

 ### 1. The Vulnerability (Historical)
-In the previous version (branch `feature/idor-vulnerability`), the application checked for a valid session but failed to verify if the requested note belonged to the authenticated user.
-This allowed any logged-in user to access any note by simply changing the ID in the URL (Insecure Direct Object Reference).
+In the previous version, the application checked for a valid session but failed to verify if the requested note belonged to the authenticated user.

 ```java
 // BAD CODE (Vulnerable)